OpenDataDSL/website/docs/product/Developer Guides/Active Variable Services/Type-Service.md

+---
+slug: /odsl/service/type
+tags:
+  - service
+  - type
+---
 Type Service
 =============

-The type service allows you to store and maintain data types used in [data modelling](https://opendatadsl.atlassian.net/wiki/spaces/DOCUMENTAT/pages/2752902/Data+Modelling)
+The type service allows you to store and maintain data types used in [data modelling](/docs/odsl/dm/modelling)